recvfrom/clamav-faq/faq/Installing.md

 ### Slackware <a id="slackware" class="anchor">&nbsp;</a> ###

-Linuxpackages.net provides third-party precompiled packages for Slackware.
-You can find them with this search query on that site.

 Martijn Dekker provides packages there that provide complete and semi-automatic integration with ClamAV's stock Sendmail package.

 ### OSX <a id="osx" class="anchor">&nbsp;</a> ###